-8.2.2.4.
+8.2.5.7.
 Criteria for homogeneity

 The three statistical analyses described above are performed on the results from the 10 vials.
-ANOVA and "Index of dispersion" within vials (I_1) are used as a guidance, to understand the contribution of randomness in the results, whereas "Index of dispersion" between vials (I_2) and the test of reproducibility (I_2) are used to determine homogeneity.
+ANOVA and "Index of dispersion" within vials (I_1) are used as a guidance, to understand the contribution of randomness in the results, whereas "Index of dispersion" between vials (I_2) and the test of reproducibility (T) are used to determine homogeneity.
+Empirically verified limits of I_2 and T are used to determine homogeneity.